GDSCParulUniversity/GitHub-multi-user-invite/README.md

 ```

 > **Note**
-> You should be have owner/admin access to the organization.
+> You should have owner/admin access to the organization.

-Create a file ( e.g. `users.txt` ) with the list of users to invite, one per line.
+Edit file 'users.txt' with the list of users to invite.
+There should only be one user per line.

-example:
+Example of 'users.txt' file:

 ```txt
 saicharankandukuri